oslabs-beta/orbital/README.md

 # Orbital
 ### Orbital is an open-source tool for visualizing and monitoring Kafka clusters.
-It is deisgned to help developers save time and improve efficiency by providing a real-time view of their Kafka clusters.
+It is designed to help developers save time and improve efficiency by providing a real-time view of their Kafka clusters.